-Your support is essential.
-We need your help so we can be there for everyone who needs us.
+But Denise is not alone.
+141 families become homeless every day in Britain.
+We need your support, so we can be there for everyone who needs us.

 We strive every day to give people the help they need, and we campaign relentlessly to achieve our vision of a safe, secure, affordable home for everyone.